yltw27/voc-reminder/README.md

 # Voc Reminder

-Build up a Line ChatBot to let users create vocabulary list and review it based on spaced repetition.
+Build a Line ChatBot to let users save and review vocabularies.

 ## TODOs